 The USGS reported there is about 2.92 billion acre-feet of water in the aquifer.
 That's enough to cover the U.S. with more than 15 inches of water.
 Roughly two-thirds of the water in the Ogallala Aquifer, or 1.9 billion acre-feet, is believed to be in Nebraska.
+Nebraska has also seen rises in water levels of over 84 feet in areas, compared to declines of 234 feet in Texas.

-While other states are watching their water supplies dry up and scrambling to implement a system to protect it, Nebraska's NRDs, uniting with State and Federal Partners, and working with local citizens, are sustainably managing our water and ensuing the Quantity and Quality of our groundwater is protected for future generations.
+While other states are watching their water supplies dry up and scrambling to implement systems to protect it, Nebraska's NRDs, uniting with State and Federal Partners, and working with local citizens, are sustainably managing our water and ensuing the Quantity and Quality of our groundwater is protected for future generations.